BerkZerker/Tower-Defense-Game/human_todo.md

 1. **Detect Card Drop Outside CardHand**: Implement logic in `game.gd` to detect when a dragged card is released (input release).
 Check if the release position is outside the bounds of the `CardHand` area.
 2. **Get Grid Position**: If the card is dropped outside the `CardHand`, convert the screen/mouse position to grid coordinates using the `GridManager`.
 3. **Validate Placement**: Use the `GridManager` to validate if the calculated grid position is a valid placement location.
-This will likely involve checking the `valid_placement` custom data layer in the TileSet.
-4. **Instantiate Unit Scene**: If the placement is valid, instantiate the unit scene corresponding to the dragged card at the validated grid position on the TileMap.
+4. **Instantiate Unit Scene**: If the placement is valid, instantiate the unit scene corresponding to the dragged card at the validated grid position.

 ## Scenes